-For the BDHR, this is negative, which indicates that the project does not achieve the financial equilibrium required by the CIB as the revenues do not cover the operating costs.
+For the BDHR, this is positive, which indicates that the project does achieve the financial equilibrium required by the CIB as the revenues do cover the operating costs as also highlighted above.

-Figure 12-8: Base Case BDHR: EBITDA & EBITDA Margin
+Figure 12-8: Base Case BDHR : EBITDA & EBITDA Margin

-For the GCR, this is positive, which indicates that the project does achieve the financial equilibrium required by the CIB.
-With this, the project makes a return during operations as the revenues are higher than the operational costs, but this does not mean that the project is making an overall return, when considering the capital costs.
+For the GCR, this is also positive, which indicates that the project does achieve the financial equilibrium required by the CIB.
+For both BDHR and GCR, the projects make a return during operations as the revenues are higher than the operational costs, but this does not mean that the project is making an overall return, when considering the capital costs.
 This is investigated in the sensitivity testing of the funding.
-To put these results into context, with an assumption of no public funding available, the project would be required to be operational with the same level of OPEX and revenues for another ~1,000 years to account for its initial capital outlay.
+To put these results into context, with an assumption of no public funding available, the projects would be required to be operational with the same level of OPEX and revenues for another ~150 years to account for its initial capital outlay.